nadav26740/Skyblock-Bazzar-Tracker/docs/Forms Docs.md

 ## Main Window
 > Main using LiveCharts 0.9.8v for the graphs
->> The main Window initilizing at the begining 3 candles (Buy price, Current Price, Margin)
+>> The main Window initilizing at the begining 3 candles (Buy price, Current Price, Margin) <br>
-> * after the load the interval will be initilized that every 30 seconds will run the function Reload_function
+>> after the load the interval will be initilized that every 30 seconds will run the function Reload_function <br>
-> * and also will call the window [ImportFromFile()](#load-window) that will add trackers from file writin in json
+>> and also will call the window [ImportFromFile()](#load-window) that will add trackers from file writin in json
 > ### Reload_function
->> Running async LoadProducts_current_values that will get from the api all the current prices and than present them in the window
+>> Running async LoadProducts_current_values that will get from the api all <br> the current prices and than present them in the window
 > ### Update_Charts
 >> Loading all the data into the window
 > ### AutoComplete_fields